Leon4721/project-one/README.md

 ### User Stories

+#### First-time User
+1. As a first time user, I want see upcoming event venues so that I know where or when Big Homie shows are located.
+2. As a first time user, I want to know ticket price ranges on each event card so that I can decide which shows fit my budget.
+3. As a first-time user, I want to sample audio, images, and video so that I get a feel for what to expect at the scene.
+4. As a first time user, I want to get a feel of what to expect in term the "mission" so that I can learn about the Big Homie’s ideology through community story and context.

+#### Returning User
+5. As a returning user,I want to control playback (play/pause/skip) inline while browsing so that my listening isn’t interrupted.
+6. As a returnign user, I want to use the Contact form so that I can quickly send feedback or collab requests
+7. As a returning user, I want to use the Contact section with a map integration so that I can quickly see our where the venue is location.
+8. As a returning user, I want to replay tracks I enjoyed on demand aswell as download the Music so that I can listen to it when ever wherver (offline)

+#### Site Owner
+13. As the site owner, I want to update hero slider images, captions, and links so that I can keep the homepage spotlight fresh.
+14. As the site owner, I want users to get to know the ideology of what we stand for
+15. as the site owner, I want to create natural engagem,ent either online or local through grass roots engaments and comopetiton
+16. As the site owner, I want the users to be able to submit content to be curated and accesed before competaions or artist spots

 | As a…            | I want to…                                             | So that I can…                                   |
 |------------------|--------------------------------------------------------|--------------------------------------------------|
 | New Visitor      | See upcoming events and RSVP or buy tickets            | Attend local shows and connect with the scene    |